rizajey/rizajey/README.md

 Welcome to my GitHub profile! 🚀

-I'm a *fresh graduate in Information Systems from Universitas Gunadarma* with a strong interest in *System Analysis, Business Analysis, Data Analytics, Artificial Intelligence, and technology-driven solutions*.
+**I'm a fresh graduate in Information Systems from Universitas Gunadarma** with a **strong interest in System Analysis, Business Analysis, Data Analytics, Artificial Intelligence, and technology-driven solutions.**

 I enjoy analyzing business requirements, understanding business processes, working with data, developing practical applications, and exploring how technology can be used to solve real-world problems.